 Terrorist or military action.
-U.S. income taxes are forgiven for U.S. Government civilian employees who die as a result of wounds or injuries sustained outside the United States in a terrorist or military action directed against the United States or its allies.
-The taxes are forgiven for the deceased employee's tax years beginning with the year immediately before the year of injury and ending with the year of death
+U.S. income taxes are forgiven for a U.S. Government civilian employee who dies as a result of wounds or injuries incurred while a U.S. employee outside the United States in a terrorist or military action directed against the United States or its allies.
+The taxes are forgiven for the deceased employee's tax years beginning with the year immediately before the year of injury and ending with the year of death.